ChainSafe/gossamer/docs/docs/design/parachain-protocol/fragment-chain.md

 5. remove all items marked to be removed.

-Lets apply the chain from image against the steps defined above, first things first, we should build the queue from our `backed chain`.
+Lets apply the chain from image against the steps defined above, first things first, we should build the queue from our backed chain.

 ```
 QUEUE     -> [ (A, true), (B, true), (C, true), (D, true) ]